shopkinsa/ExPerfAnalyzer/README.md

     .\ExPerfAnalyzer.ps1 .\EXSERVER01_FULL_000001.BLG

 ## Registering script as a default handler
+    .\ExPerfAnalyzer.ps1 -RegisterHandler
-Execute the script with no parameters and it will register itself as a shell handler for perfmon .blg files.
-You can then right-click any .blg file and select *ExPerfAnalyzer* to quickly parse the log.
+PowerShell must be running as an administrator for this command to work.
+The script will register itself as a shell handler for perfmon .blg files.
+You can then right-click any .blg file and select *ExPerfAnalyzer* to quickly parse the file.

 ## Inspiration
 This script was inspired by [Performance Analysis of Logs (PAL)](https://pal.codeplex.com) and PMA.VBS (an internal tool used by Windows support).